 Unemployment in our 5 county region is at 13%, while UNDER-employment across the state of Michigan is at 18.8%.
 There is significant increased demand for local assistance programs such as food and baby pantries and a significant increase in the need for charity care from our medical institutions.

 Family Supports and Basic Needs Strategies Prioritized:

 - All children have basic needs met – food, clothing and supplies, shelter, and safety.

 - Employers and agencies have access to standards-based information about family-friendly best practices that benefit community members, employees, and employers.

 - Infants, young children & their families are physically healthy.

 - The public recognizes a healthy beginning in life for all children is an essential part of a healthy community.

 Healthy children are more able to engage in the full range of life experiences that promote early learning.
 A lack of health care or delays in the treatment of health problems, including dental care, can negatively affect a child’s development with lifelong consequences.

-A quality start in life begins with consistent and competent prenatal care and continues with access to regular healthcare providers who provide preventive care such as immunizations, screenings for developmental, hearing and vision problems.
+A quality start in life begins with consistent and competent prenatal care and continues with access to regular healthcare providers who provide preventive care such as immunizations and screenings for developmental, hearing, and vision problems.